strapi/documentation/user-docs/latest/users-roles-permissions/managing-administrators.md

 # Managing administrator accounts

 Administrators are the users of the admin panel of a Strapi application.
-They are managed through the Role-Based Access Control (RBAC) feature, which settings are in the *Administration panel* area of the settings interface, accessible from *General > Settings* in the main navigation of the admin panel.
+They are managed through the Role-Based Access Control (RBAC) feature, which settings are in the *Administration panel* category of the Settings interface, accessible from *General > Settings* in the main navigation of the admin panel.

 ![Edit an administrator account](../assets/users-permissions/administrator_list-view.png)

-The *Administration panel > Users* part of the settings interface displays a table listing all the administrators of your Strapi application.
+The *Users* part of the *Administration panel* settings category displays a table listing all the administrators of your Strapi application.

 From this interface, it is possible to: